 Kitten.finance aims to provide volatility surfaces and yield curves for all smart contracts and DApps.

-AlphaDex - Enhancing all swapsAlphaDex is a decentralized derivative market and liquidity aggregator.
-It can provide advanced trading methods (including derivatives and leverage) for KittenSwap, Uniswap etc. v2.0 mainnet.
-In the coming v2.5, we will reduce gas costs for sync() to better support multiple markets.
+AlphaDex - Enhancing all swapsAlphaDex is a derivative market and liquidity aggregator, providing advanced trading methods for KittenSwap, Uniswap etc.

 Base currency of Kitten.finance